-Another useful quality of Cash Flow Forecasts is that you can create seasonal budgets and start saving money for the more cost-expensive seasons.
+Another useful quality of Cash Flow Forecast is that you can create seasonal budgets and start saving money for the more cost-expensive seasons.
 Annual budgets can only take you so far in terms of great cash management practices, so use the forecast as a guide to allocate funds for seasonal staff, stocks, and marketing needs.

 Avoid Relying on Credit

 While new restaurants should use their business account to purchase raw ingredients, it would be a mistake to rely too much on credit.
 You don’t want a future of paying back debts instead of enjoying the profits.
 If using your credit to purchase, refer to sales projections to guarantee that balances can be paid back.
-Once you’re cash rich, talk with suppliers about getting a discount for immediate payments.
+Once you’re cash-rich, talk with suppliers about getting a discount for immediate payments.
 Vendors also have their own cash management issues and would appreciate the up-front payment.